KeckObservatory/mKTL/doc/configuration.rst

 =============== ===============================================================
 *Field*         *Description*
 =============== ===============================================================
 **name**	The name of the store.
-This is perhaps redundant
+This is perhaps redundant,
-		with other aspects of how the configuration block is stored and transmitted, but the extra assertion is inexpensive and convenient.
+		being implied by the structure of the configuration block, but the extra assertion is inexpensive and convenient.

 **uid**		The unique identifier associated with this block.
 		The UUID is generated internally and does not need